joaoeliandro/banking-pix/README.md

 ## :octocat: The Project

-In addition to being able to work with a [gRPC][gRPC] server, it consumes and publishes messages on [Apache Kafka][ApacheKafka], with simultaneous operations when running the service.
+Made with Hexagonal Architecture/Ports and Adapters, in addition to being able to work with a [gRPC][gRPC] server, it consumes and publishes messages on [Apache Kafka][ApacheKafka], with simultaneous operations when running the service.
 It works with a design focused on solving the domain problem and leaves the technical complexity to the "application layer", responsible for the [gRPC][gRPC] and [Kafka][ApacheKafka] server.
 It is also flexible for implementing other communication formats, such as API Rest, CLI clients, etc. Without changing any application component or domain model

 ---